Hospice Nurse

 Do you think some patients can decide "when they're ready?"
 For example, a patient waiting for the birth of a grandchild before allowing himself to pass.

-Asked by brokenarrow about 11 years ago
+Asked by brokenarrow over 11 years ago

 Yes they can and do.
 I have had patients wait for soldiers to arrive from over seas and wait for family to arrive in town.
 Absolutely and it never stops amazing me!